 Hedging associated with capital expenditures.
-During the 2009 and 2008 fiscal years, the Company also entered into a series of U.K. pound sterling/U.S. dollar and Euro/U.S. dollar contracts to hedge against changes in the fair value of aircraft purchase commitments under the Boeing contracts, which arise from fluctuations in the U.K. pound sterling/U.S. dollar and Euro/U.S. dollar exchange rates.
-At March 31, 2009, the total unrealized gains relating to these contracts amounted to €144.0 million, while at March 31, 2008 unrealized losses amounted to €65.2 million.
-Under IFRS, in the 2009 fiscal year, the Company recorded positive fair-value adjustments of €143.3 million for cash-flow hedges and €0.7 million for fair-value hedges.
+During the 2012 and 2011 fiscal years, the Company also entered into a series of euro/U.S. dollar contracts to hedge against changes in the fair value of aircraft purchase commitments under the Boeing contracts, which arise from fluctuations in the U.K. pound sterling/U.S. dollar and euro/U.S. dollar exchange rates.

 Under IFRS, the Company generally accounts for these contracts as either cash-flow hedges or fair-value hedges.
 Fair-value hedges are recorded in the balance sheet at fair value.
 Any gains or losses arising on these instruments, as well as the related gain or loss on the underlying aircraft purchase commitment, are recorded in the balance sheet.
 Any related ineffectiveness is measured by the amount by which these adjustments to earnings do not match.
-Cashflow hedges are recorded at fair value in the balance sheet and are re-measured to fair value at the end of the financial period through equity to the extent effective, with any ineffectiveness recorded through the income statement.
+Cash-flow hedges are recorded at fair value in the balance sheet and are re-measured to fair value at the end of the financial period through equity to the extent effective, with any ineffectiveness recorded through the income statement.
 The Company expects these hedges to be highly effective in offsetting changes in the fair value of the aircraft purchase commitments arising from fluctuations in exchange rates because the forward exchange contracts are always for the same amount, currency and maturity dates as the corresponding aircraft purchase commitments.